The Exceptional Set in Goldbach's Problem with two Chen Primes: Abstract

 We show that all natural numbers $n\equiv 4\pmod 6$ are the sum of two Chen primes (primes $p$ such that $p+2$ has at most two prime factors), apart from a power-saving set of exceptions.
 This improves on various previous results and is optimal, barring substantial progress on the twin prime or binary Goldbach conjectures.

 The proof is based on constructing a non-negative model for the Chen primes in a suitable approximate sense.
-To do this, we develop an efficient sieving strategy that makes use of a power-saving variant of the Bombieri--Vinogradov theorem.
-Furthermore, we show that the primes are well approximated in additive problems by the Cram\'er model (rough numbers) with a sifting parameter of power size.
+The key ingredient for this is showing that the primes are power saving Fourier close to the rough number Cram\'er model times $(1+o(1))$.
+Additionally, we develop an efficient sieving strategy for additive problems that for large prime factors utilises a power-saving variant of the Bombieri--Vinogradov theorem and for small prime factors a fundamental Lemma type result.